How to remove malware from SD card without formatting it

-Before the days when ever computer on the planet was connected to the internet, the most common way to spread a virus was to infect removable storage media like a floppy disk.
+Before the days whenever a computer on the planet was connected to the internet, the most common way to spread a virus was to infect removable storage media like a floppy disk.
 Those disks may have long since gone, but there’s one type of removable storage that is still prone to malware — flash storage, most commonly the SD card.
-Mostly used in digital cameras and for additional storage on smartphones, SD cards are also connected to Mac and PC computers to download photos or as a way of sharing other types of file.
+Mostly used in digital cameras and for additional storage on smartphones, SD cards are also connected to Mac and PCs to download photos or share other types of files.
 Sadly, it’s possible to share viruses this way too.
-And if you find a virus on an SD card that has precious photos on it, the last thing you want to have to do is to reformat it and lose your photos.
+And if you find a virus on an SD card that has precious photos on it, the last thing you want to have to do is reformat it and lose your photos.
 So, here’s how to remove a virus from an SD card without formatting it.

 Symptoms of a virus on an SD card

-There are a number of ways to tell whether your SD card is infected with a virus.
+There are several ways to tell whether your SD card is infected with a virus.
 Some of the most common are: